CoskunErden/CoskunErden.github.io/content/authors/admin/_index.md

 title: Coskun Erden
 ---

-Coskun is a Ph.D.
+Co&#x15F;kun is a Ph.D.
 Candidate of Mathematics Education and Master's student in Statistics at Iowa State University.
 He collaborates with Dr. Ji-Yeong in the NSF-funded IM2EB project that aims to build teacher capacity for implementing mathematical modeling lessons by involving teachers in co-planning and co-teaching with researchers who are experts in Emergent Bilingual mathematics instruction.
 Coskun was a member of the 2020-2021 cohort of the CADRE-fellows program.
 He is currently investigating the role of parental involvement and institutional agent support in students' mathematics course taking in high school for his dissertation, with a focus on immigrant students.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.